What is respectED?

 Do I need to pay to use respectED?

-No, access to the respectED Program is currently for the purpose of research supported by the Department of Health and Aged Care – Medical Research Future Fund.
+No, access to the respectED Program is currently for the purpose of research supported by the Australian Government’s Department of Health, Disability and Ageing – Medical Research Future Fund.

 What if I no longer want to participate in the respectED study?

-If you (or your child) are currently participating in the respectED study and would like to withdraw from the study, please contact us by emailing respectED.study@sydney.edu.au.
+If you, your child, or school, are currently participating in the respectED study and would like to withdraw from the study, please contact us by emailing respectED.study@sydney.edu.au.
 Your decision to withdraw will not affect your (or their) relationship with the researchers or anyone else at the University of Sydney or collaborating institutions now or in the future.

 Contact us

-If you have a question or comment that is not answered in these FAQs, please contact us.
+If you have a question or comment that is not answered in these FAQs, please reach out via respectED.study@sydney.edu.au.